 Associate Professor, Biodesign Center for Immunotherapy, Vaccines and Virotherapy

-Dr. Shelley E. Haydel is an Associate Professor in the School of Life Sciences and a Researcher in the Center for Infectious Diseases and Vaccinology at the Biodesign Institute at Arizona State University.
+Dr. Shelley E. Haydel is an Associate Professor in the School of Life Sciences and a Researcher in the Biodesign Center for Immunotherapy, Vaccines and Virotherapy at Arizona State University.
 She was born and raised in New Orleans, LA and obtained a B.S. in Microbiology from Louisiana Tech University.
 After working as a Laboratory Scientist at the Louisiana Department of Public Health Division of Laboratory Services, she initiated her graduate studies at the University of Alabama at Birmingham (UAB) where she earned a Ph.D. in Microbiology.

 Her postdoctoral studies were performed in the Department of Biology at Washington University in St. Louis, where she studied mechanisms of two-component system regulation in Mycobacterium tuberculosis.
 During her tenure at Washington University, she was also an Instructor in the University College and taught Molecular Microbiology and Pathogenesis in the M.A. in Biology program.
 In 2005, she became a faculty member in the ASU School of Life Sciences and the Biodesign Institute.